Text.EndsWith

 Text.EndsWith( "skæ", "kae", Comparer.FromCulture( "da-DK" ) ) // Returns false

-Here, the characters “æ” and “ae” are treated as equivalent in the English language, while they’re seen as distinct in Danish.
+In these examples, the characters “æ” and “ae” are treated as equivalent in English, but distinct in Danish.

-Please note that even with cultural comparisons, casing still matters.
-You can alter this behaviour using the optional second argument of Comparer.FromCulture:
+Even with cultural comparisons, case sensitivity still matters.
+You can change this behavior using the optional second argument of Comparer.FromCulture:

 Text.EndsWith( "skæ", "KAE", Comparer.FromCulture( "en-US", false ) ) // Returns false